ft-interactive/business-book-award/README.md

 ```

-Within the views/layout.html, update the query string on the link tag of the main.css or script tag of the main.bundle.js depending on changes.
+Within the views/layout.html file, update the query string on the link tag of the main.css or script tag of the main.bundle.js, depending on changes implemented.